Zen Pencils by Gavin Aung Than for May 09, 2016

 4. Missing large

-clacou almost 8 years ago
+clacou over 8 years ago

 very few people are aware of the rampant discrimination against women in buddhist culture, in spite of the Buddha’s egalitarian views about Buddha nature.
 The attitude of the younger acolyte is more than metaphor.